misasa/godigo/README.md

 # gem package -- godigo

-Ruby package with command-line utilities to start and stop a session on a machine-gazer
+Ruby package with command-line client utilities to start and stop a session on a machine-gazer

 # Description

-Ruby package with command-line utilities to start and stop a session on a machine-gazer [rails project -- machine_time](https://github.com/misasa/machine_time).
+Ruby package with command-line client utilities to start and stop a session on a machine-gazer [rails project -- machine_time](https://github.com/misasa/machine_time).
 Keep track of machine status.
 This also offers interface for synchronization.
 Action can be `start', `stop', and `sync'.